About Armarium

 2. Long-term preservation

-The technology running the website (HTML, CSS and some very light PHP scripts) is also chosen to be as simple as possible, in order to minimise requirements for updating and maintenance.
-This will support the long-term stability of the web resource.
+The technology behind the website (HTML, CSS and some very light PHP scripts) is kept as simple as possible, in order to minimise requirements for updating and maintenance.
+This will support the long-term stability of the web presentation.

 3. Citability